Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it writes an attestation commitment (32-byte hash) to Base via Hive gateway.
-It distinguishes from siblings by explicitly noting it does not bridge value or move state to Aleo, which is a key differentiator.
+The description clearly states the specific action: 'Write an attestation commitment (32-byte hash) to Base via the Hive gateway.'
+It also distinguishes this from related operations by explicitly noting what it does not do ('does not bridge value or move state to Aleo'), differentiating it from sibling tools like zk_verify_proof.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.